Hire a Dedicated Node.js Developer — Scalable APIs and Backend Systems That Hold Up Under Load

 Our Node.js developers are TypeScript-first, architecture-aware, and experienced working within existing engineering teams.

-RabbitMQ and Kafka experience for event-driven systems
+RabbitMQ, Kafka, and BullMQ experience for production event-driven and job queue systems

-Embed directly into your existing backend team
+Embed directly into your existing backend team's Git, Slack, and sprint workflow

 Three engagement models — matched to your project type, timeline, and team structure.